 READING MATH FOR THE BLIND AND DYSLEXIC

-Several days a week, I read and record for the blind and dyslexic.
-I do this at Learning Ally (http://www.learningally.org/) in King of Prussia, Pa.
-The mission of this organization is providing books of all kinds to students with a “documented print disability.”
+After I retired, I read and record for the blind and dyslexic.
+I did this at Learning Ally (http://www.learningally.org/) in King of Prussia, Pa.
+The mission of this organization is providing books of all kinds to students with a "documented print disability."

 From the Learning Ally website:

 Founded in 1948 as Recording for the Blind, Learning Ally serves more than 300,000 K-12, college and graduate students, veterans and lifelong learners - all of whom cannot read standard print due to blindness, visual impairment, dyslexia, or other learning disabilities.
 Learning Ally's collection of more than 75,000 digitally recorded textbooks and literature titles - downloadable and accessible on mainstream as well as specialized assistive technology devices - is the largest of its kind in the world.
 More than 6,000 volunteers across the U.S. help to record and process the educational materials, which students rely on to achieve academic and professional success.

 Learning Ally, a 501(c)3 nonprofit, is funded by grants, state and local education programs, and the generous contributions of individuals, foundations and corporations.